Running a self-hosted GitHub Actions runner on Proxmox LXC

 Running scripts before/after

-For more complex jobs, you might need to run scripts before or after a job.
-You can do this using two environment variables:
+For jobs that need setup or cleanup, GitHub supports scripts before or after a job.
+The runner reads two environment variables:

 • ACTIONS_RUNNER_HOOK_JOB_STARTED: Runs before the job starts.